vedyweb/LeanPHP-MVC/README.md

 ## Key Features

+The term "Lean PHP" typically refers to how lean principles can be applied to the PHP programming language in software development.
+Lean is centered around reducing waste and maximizing value, which can be implemented in software development in various ways.
+Lean principles generally include the following concepts:

 - **Agile Compatibility**: Supports continuous integration and continuous deployment (CI/CD) practices.
 - **Lean Startup Ready**: "Download, run, and develop" model for frequent product releases.
 - **Cost Efficiency**: Minimizes total cost of ownership, no expensive licenses required.
 - **Rapid Development and Deployment**: Simplifies setup and speeds up development processes.
+- **Creating Value**: Focusing on features that create real value for customers.
+- **Improving Process Flow**: Removing barriers between processes to make workflow continuous.
+- **Continuous Improvement**: Regularly reviewing and improving processes.
+- **Reducing Waste**: Minimizing waste of time, resources, and effort.
+- **Rapid Feedback**: Quickly obtaining feedback from customers and users and reflecting it on the product.

+Applying lean principles to PHP aims to make the code cleaner, easier to maintain, and more efficient.
+This approach can also align with agile software development methodologies, as both emphasize adaptability and continuous improvement.

+Lean PHP might also involve techniques like developing a minimum viable product (MVP), rapid prototyping, and iterative development based on customer feedback.
+This approach can be particularly beneficial for startups and projects that need to adapt quickly to dynamic market conditions.

 ## Support Us